The Social Lawyers Co. Ltd.

 When a Prince wants to become a King...

-In our last article we have also emphasized that a lease contract with a length longer than 3 years, to be valid, must be necessarily be registered at the pertinent public office (Land Department).
+In our last article, we have also emphasized that a lease contract with a length longer than 3 years, to be valid, must be necessarily be registered at the appropriate public office (Land Department).

-However, there is an exception: "The Hire-Purchase Contract" or: when a Prince wants to become a king.
+However, there is an exception: "" or: when a Prince wants to become a king.